Mera Peak Climbing

 • PICKUP AND DROPS: Airport pickup and drop facility on both Domestic and International flights are included.

-• ACCOMMODATION IN KATHMANDU: Three-star twin bed-sharing hotel Accommodation in Kathmandu on a Bed / Breakfast basis.
+• ACCOMMODATION IN KATHMANDU: Three-star twin bed-sharing hotel accommodation in Kathmandu is on a bed/breakfast basis.

 • WELCOME DINNER: Welcome dinner in a typical traditional Nepali restaurant.